 Chimneys, pool filters and saunas are among the other things that are not covered in your inspection.
 These are not common property areas and inspection of such places will only be done if you request for a special-purpose inspection.

 6. Review of health risks and overall building safety issues

-The pre-purchase building inspection does not include a review of the property’s compliance to any building codes or regulation.
+The pre-purchase building inspection does not include a review of the property’s compliance with any building codes or regulation.
 It will not detect the presence of toxins or any hazardous materials in the building or its surroundings.
 It also does not include the inspection of the land where the property sits to determine whether or not it is prone to landslide, erosion or flooding.
 It is advisable that you do your own research about these things before even entering the negotiation for the property.

 If you are concerned with things that are not covered in your inspection, you can always ask for a special-purpose inspection.
-For any areas that do not fall under your inspector’s scope of work, you should seek out another consultant with related area of expertise.
+For any areas that do not fall under your inspector’s scope of work, you should seek out another consultant with a related area of expertise.